LGV Est: Phase one

 Earthworks for the first phase between Vaires-sur-Marne and Baudrecourt started in spring 2002.
 The contractors took three years to complete the earthworks and some 327 pieces of structural work as well as re-establishing communications for people and wildlife.
 Tracklaying and building the new stations started in 2004.

 As the first infrastructure project of its kind to be declared a public utility by the Ministry of the Environment, the LGV Est is also the first railway to be financed largely by the French regions and the European Union (EU).
-The main contractor for the project is RFF (Réseau ferré de France), the state-owned company responsible for managing the French rail infrastructure.

 Civil engineering works were distributed in eight contracts which were awarded after bidding by five companies: SNCF, ISL, Tractebel, Scétauroute and Setec.
 This is the first time there has been competition for the construction of a TGV line since reform of the rail system in 1997 and the involvement of RFF.
 SNCF Engineering, in partnership with EEG Simecsol succeeded in obtaining four of the contracts (including one for the second phase), this being 50% of the civil engineering project.
-Moreover, it directed the entire superstructure works project (track, signals and electrification) under the responsibility of Réseau Ferré de France.

 On 9 June 2007, the TGV Est made its inaugural voyage, leaving from the Gare de l'Est at 7:36am.
 Notable passengers included: François Fillon, the French Prime Minister, Alain Juppé, the Minister of Sustainable Development, and the Argentinian Ambassador to France.
 The Prime Minister hailed this event as "a beautiful symbol of the capacity of our country to innovate when it is united, a symbol of European France, of the knowledge of French businesses, and a symbol that gives confidence in the future."
 He hailed this achievement as "a union by train between France and its German, Luxembourgish, and Swiss partners, between the European institutions and the [French] capital."